 As you watch each video, take note of the order in which I name the components: you’ll notice I always start by counting the carbons and naming the longest chain.
 Then add the name of any functional groups, branches etc. from there.
 I recommend that you do it this way too, as trying to start from the beginning of the name (i.e. prefixes first) is one reason why students get confused with this.

 Video 2: Naming a molecule with both an alcohol and an aldehyde functional group

 Video 3: Naming a cyclic alcohol

 Need help with learning the rules?

 If you’re really not confident with the rules for naming organic compounds, it’s time to get some help.
-You can book an online tutoring session with me (go here for more information) or download my Introduction to Organic Chemistry study guide workbook (coming soon).
+You can book an online tutoring session with me (go here for more information) or download my free Introduction to Organic Chemistry study guide workbook (available here).